Groups ask Supreme Court to declare the all-male military draft unconstitutional

 The lead lawyer is Ria Tabacco Mar, director of the ACLU’s Women’s Rights Project.
 It’s the position Ginsburg held as she filed now-landmark lawsuits challenging gender-discrimination laws, before Ginsburg became a judge and then the second woman to serve on the Supreme Court.

 “The Ginsburg tie is multilayered,” Mar said.
-Ginsburg’s victories from the 1970s are cited throughout the suit.
+Ginsburg’s victories from the 1970s are cited throughout the lawsuit.
 And it employs a favorite Ginsburg tactic: representing male plaintiffs to challenge a legal provision that treats the genders differently, and challenges long held assumptions that it says are made obsolete by changing times.

 Last week, a group of retired military leaders from across the branches of service asked the Supreme Court to take up the case and declare that a male-only registration violates the constitution’s guarantee of equal protection.